Steve Holliday: Career

+Exxon

 Holliday joined Exxon in 1978, where he worked for 19 years until 1997, gaining experience in all aspects of the oil and gas industry.
 Holliday was made operations manager of the Fawley Refinery near Southampton in the UK when he was 30 years old.

+British Borneo Oil and Gas

-In 1998, when British Borneo merged with Hardy Oil and Gas, Holliday became the international director.
+In 1998, when British Borneo merged with Hardy Oil and Gas, Holliday became its international director.
+He worked at British Borneo for 3 years.